-Duarte takes food very seriously as the super-fit yachtie started a vegan baking company.
-His Instagram account, Hunk Baker featured a number of mouth-watering desserts that Duarte whipped up without using animal products.
+Duarte takes food very seriously as the health-conscious yachtie started a vegan baking company.
+His Instagram account, Hunk Baker, featured a number of mouth-watering desserts that Duarte whipped up without using animal products.

 While most of his baking was done on land, he recently got to cook at sea.
 He posted he was a yacht chef and seemed really excited about charter.
 While he was happily tweeting about his new chef gig, Below Deck Mediterranean fans started thinking he (along with everyone else) might be the new chef.